-Your child will also get to practice using these skills in the real world.
+Your child will also get to practise using these skills in the real world.

 Who will be there

-The program will be run by trainers who are specially trained in delivering the aggression replacement training program.
+The program will be run by Youth Justice staff who are specially trained in delivering the aggression replacement training program.
 The trainers will be the same people each week.

 Aggression replacement training is a group program.
-Your child will complete the program with 4 or 5 other young offenders.
+Your child will complete the program with 4 or 5 other young people.
 No one new will join the group after the first week.

 Length of the program

 The program will run for 10 weeks.
 There will usually be 3 sessions a week.
 Each session lasts about one hour.
 If your child misses a session, they will need to make it up.

 Your child’s youth justice caseworker will talk to them about when the program will start.
 They will also talk about how the program runs.